 - Check out the museums

-Both Mexico City and Guadalajara are two of the country’s top spots for both street food and fine dining.
+Both Mexico City and buy lorazepam overnight are two of the country’s top spots for both street food and fine dining.
 Sure, not many places can come close to the weird, wonderful and delicious dishes of Oaxaca, but in my opinion, the food in Guadalajara just edges out the food in Mexico City.
 The latter might have some typically chilango creations, like tortas de tamales (carbs on carbs on caaaarbs, son) and they definitely have better gorditas, but Guadalajara has crispy lonches served on the typical birote bread and hangover busting tortas ahogadas.

 Here are my top three places and foods to eat in Guadalajara and Mexico City, in no particular order.
 Bear in mind that this list is nowhere near exhaustive, and that it basically just includes my own subjective faves.